-Scanning the preset stations:
+To scan the preset stations:

-Push and hold the "SCAN" button until you hear a beep.
+Push and hold "SCAN" until you hear a beep.
 The radio will tune in the next preset station up the band, stay there for 5 seconds, and then move to the next preset station.
-To stop scanning, push this button again.
+To select a station, push "SCAN" again.